krmaxwell/cfp-collab-thompson-maxwell/talk-proposal.md

 3: attendees will learn how to integrate new tools into their existing workflows.

 # Detailed Abstract
 Many people use Python as a tool to solve problems and analyze data rather than to produce code for others.
 We write code to help us do our jobs, not just write code as our job.
-Pythonistas like this don't often get to learn from code that others have written or exploring modules and features beyond the basic tutorials they might have followed.
-In this talk given by two data analysts, we will show programmers who are ready to move from a "novice" to an "intermediate" level a number of ideas to improve their capabilities.
-Some of these are very simple while others are simple explanations of deeper topics.
+Pythonistas like this don't often get to learn from code that others have written or exploring modules and features beyond the basic tutorials we might have followed.
+In this talk given by two data analysts, we'll show programmers who are ready to move from a "novice" to an "intermediate" level a number of ideas to improve their capabilities.
+Some of these are very simple, while others are simple explanations of deeper topics.
 Examples include better use of built-in data structures, new tools to analyze and visualize data, and dealing with data from the web in various forms.
 Each of these ideas is framed as part of a larger integrating narrative that makes them practical and entertaining.

 # Outline